sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step I decided to perform a histogram equalization on all images of the test, validation and training data set in order to improve the contrast.
-Since histogram equalization only applies to the intensity channel I converted the RGB image to YUV colorspace and performed the histogram equalization on the Y channel.
+Since histogram equalization only applies to the intensity channel, I converted the RGB image to YUV colorspace and performed the histogram equalization on the Y channel.
 Finally, the image is converted back to RGB colorspace.

 The training data set consists of 12630 labeled images.
 While this seems to be a great number it is advantageous to have more data samples with different attributes.
-Moreover, the training data set is unevenly distributed as can be seen in the bar chart diagram of the last section (see Data Set Summary & Exploration).
+Moreover, the training data set is unevenly distributed as can be seen in the bar chart diagram of the last section (see [Data Set Summary & Exploration](#data-set-summary-&-exploration)).
 In order to extend this data set, image augmentation is performed on images of the training data set.
 Therefore, the following operations are considered:

 * random brightness: The brightness of the image is randomly adjusted.
 This operation is executed on the V channel of the HSV colorspace.